-A.6.5.4 Diameter client-IF-04 <Security: End- to-End >
+B.6.5.4 Diameter Server-IF-05 <Security: End- to-End >

-The security IF is a secondary interface of the Diameter client CGOE component.
-End-to-end security refers to security between two Diameter nodes, possibly communicating through Diameter agents.
+The security IF is a secondary interface of the Diameter server CGOE component.
+End-to-end security refers to security between two Diameter nodes, possibly communicating through Diameter Agents.
 It should be noted that TLS and IPsec provide hop-by-hop security or security across only a transport connection.
-Thus when Diameter relays or proxies are involved, hop-by-hop security does not fully protect the Diameter session.
-This security interface protects the Diameter communications path from the originating Diameter component to the terminating Diameter component.
+Thus when Diameter relays or proxies are involved hop-by-hop security does not fully protect the Diameter session.
+This security interface protects the Diameter communications path from the originating Diameter component to the terminating diameter component.